 Code Enforcement Officers work normal business hours.
 For urgent responses, please call 9-1-1.

 If you leave a message, please include specific details about the location and condition of the property.
-You may submit an anonymous report.
+If you want to remain anonymous, you may request non-disclosure.

 Once a case has been opened on a property, Code Enforcement Officers work with the property owners to gain compliance.
 Generally this is voluntary and completed in a timely manner.

-If the property owner does not choose to comply or has extenuating circumstances, progress may be slow or not evident for a period of time.
+If the property owner chooses not to comply or has extenuating circumstances, progress may be slow or not evident for a period of time.
 You may contact Code Enforcement for updated information on a case.

 All citizens are given reasonable due process to abate the nuisance dependent on the urgency of the condition.